blithersoup/midi-5x8/README.md

 ### Testing on the DAW

 Fortunately I only work with a DAW and my controller does not register MIDI control change signals.
-So, my workflow will just be mapping knobs to my parameters inside the DAW.
-Because of this it does not matter what the control change signal is, as long as there is a unique one for each knob.
+So, my workflow will just be mapping knobs to parameters inside the DAW.
+Because of this it does not matter what the control change signal is, as long as there is a unique value for each knob.
 I have given them midi message 0-39 in column first order, same as their labeling on the schematic.

 ![DAW Test](assets/midi-test.png)